MCilento93/italy_coviddata/README.md

 This repository is based on python scripts for compute and promptly analyse COVID cases data.

 ### Installation
-For now you can only clone the repository and enjoy its core function.
+For now, you can only clone the repository and enjoy its features.
 ```
 $ git clone https://github.com/MCilento93/italy_coviddata.git
 ```